LLNL/Silo/docs/globals.md

   :::{danger}
   When `DB_PERF_OVER_COMPAT` is in effect (either for an individual file or for the whole library), objects written may not be readable by all downstream consumers.
   This is more likely to be true if the data producer is using a newer version of Silo or HDF5 than a consumer and is less likely to be true if the data producer is using and older version of Silo or HDF5 than a consumer.
+  In some cases, correcting downstream consumers may involve simply re-linking them with newer versions of Silo and/or HDF5.
+  In other cases, correcting downstream consumers may require re-compiling them with newer versions of Silo and/or HDF5.
   :::

   As Silo has evolved, various new features have been introduced either to Silo itself or the underlying driver I/O library Silo uses which can impact the backward compatibility.